-Range = 0 - 3
+Factory Setting = 0 (disabled) Range = 0 - 3

-This determines how the VMX Series starter is to be controlled when using serial communications.
+This determines how the VMX2 Series starter is to be controlled when using serial communications.

-When F068 = 0, the starter can be monitored by the Comm port, but not controlled.
+When F068 = 0, the starter can be monitored by the communications.
+No communications based start or stop capabilities are available.

-When F068 = 1, the starter will be controlled by the comm port.
-In addition, the Start / Stop inputs are altered as follows: The hard-wired Start command is put in "AND" logic with the Comm port: both Start commands must be on for the VMX to start.
-The Stop function is put in "OR" logic; either the Comm. port Stop command OR the hard-wired Stop will cause the VMX to stop.
-When F068 = 2, the VMX starter is in full control of the Comm. port only.
-Local Start / Stop inputs become completely inactive.
-Use this function only when controlled shutdown is a priority.
-When F068 = 3, the VMX starter will change the function of the Jog / Remote Input to cause a switch between the functions of setting 0 and setting 1 as listed above.
-When the input is open, the starter will respond to the Comm port as per setting F068=0 above.
-When the Jog / Remote Input is closed, the starter will respond as per setting F068=1 above.
+When F068 = 1, 2, the starter will be controlled by the COM port.
+In addition, the Start / Stop inputs are altered as follows: The hard-wired Start command is put in "AND" logic with the COM port; Both Start commands must be on for the VMX2 to start.
+The Stop function is put in "OR" logic; either the COM port Stop command OR the hard-wired Stop will cause the VMX2 to stop.

+When F068 = 3, and the jog input is set to "Remote/Local" in F113 the VMX2 starter will change the function of the Jog Input to cause a switch between the functions of setting 0 and setting 1 as listed above.
+When the input is open, the starter will respond to the COM port as per setting F068=0.
+When the Jog Input is closed, the starter will respond as per setting F068=1.
 Use this function if it is necessary to have a return to local start/stop control should the communications system fail or become disconnected.
+NOTE: There is no jog function available, due to the reconfiguration of the jog input port.
+The jog input must be manually changed to "Remote/Local" in parameter F113.